 REFLECTING ON WHAT REAL SUCCESS IS

-Someone I hold very dear recently wrote to me about her refusal to go by the cultural standard in America to must pretend always to be successful, that we, our lives and work are in great shape and failure nowhere in sight.
+Someone I hold very dear recently wrote to me about her refusal to go by the cultural standard in America where one must pretend always to be successful, that one's life and work are in great shape and failure nowhere in sight.

 Failure is intrinsic to human life and we tend to forget that in a competitive society.